hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 9 October 2023

-The following changes are available in sandbox and Production:
+The following changes are now available in Sandbox and Production:

 #### ALL MTD-APIS